CARING FOR YOUR CHILD

 Our infirmary operates as a primary care clinic for the camp.
 Your child’s health record is maintained there and should they need medical assistance we are well equipped to help them.
-Our medical staff consists of one physician and four nurses.
-This allows us to have three nurses on duty 24 hours a day.
+Our medical staff consists of one full-time physician and four full-time nurses.
+Our Doctors rotate on a weekly basis.
 In addition, 90% of our staff are certified Royal Life Saving Society Bronze Cross.
 The infirmary is fully stocked with medical supplies to aid with everything from minor abrasions to more serious conditions.
-We also have a defibrillator on site.
+We also carry a defibrillator on site.

 If our medical staff feels a camper needs treatment that we cannot provide, we have excellent medical facilities just 12 minutes away in Haliburton.
 All of our Doctors have special privileges at Haliburton Hospital therefore there is usually no waiting time during a medical emergency.
 We also have a local dentist available if necessary.

 Chief Medical Advisor and Camp Doctor: Dr. Ken Melvin